bitlogik/uniblow/docs/LinuxDev.md

 # Uniblow development on Linux

-A binary is provided to run on Ubuntu, Debian and Tails  OS.
+A binary is provided to run on Ubuntu, Debian and Tails OS, for AMD64 cpu arch.
 For easy run on these platforms, check the [specific instructions in the LinuxRunBin doc](LinuxRunBin.md) instead.

 The following instructions commands are given to run uniblow **from the source** on various Linux distributions.
 This can also be used for development purpose.

-When running from the source files, for ETH, you can put your Infura key in ETHwallet, or use the EtherscanAPI.

 Additionally, there are specific instructions and scripts to build uniblow binaries for the Windows, Debian/Ubuntu and MacOS platforms in the [Build document](Build.md).

+When running from the source files, for ETH testnets, you can put your Infura key in ETHwallet.

 ## Run on Linux